treeebooor/FullBodyFilter/README.md

-A full report of the system design and implemenation details can be found [here](doc/A Learning-Based Data Collection Tool For Human Segmentation.pdf)
+A full report of the system design and implemenation details can be found in [doc](doc/)

 ## Sample Results